Alb4tro/FCG-Final-Project/README.md

 ### Bedroom

 This is the case where NLM gets the worst results, since the scene is much more complex than the previous one and contains a lot of details.
 NLM in this case fails to find similar patches due to the high variance in the image.
-BCD instead correctly removes most of the noise still preserving the details.
+BCD performs badly with few samples, generating several artifacts, such as the ones over the window.
+However, increasing the samples up to 256 allows to remove most of the noise in the image.

 ![Image](out/compare_results/bedroom_4.png)